 Nicolet College is establishing a pool of qualified applicants to provide laboratory and/or clinical instruction in a variety of Associate Degree Nursing courses beginning in the Fall of 2022.
-The Nursing Adjunct Instructor will report directly to the Dean of Health Occupations.
+The Nursing Adjunct Instructor will report directly to the Associate Dean of Health Occupations.

 Responsibilities will be at the Rhinelander Campus and designated outreach and clinical locations with variable hours depending upon the individual teaching assignment.